Saudi-Emirati Coordination Council: Overview

-The council was set-up on May 16, 2016 during the state-visit of Abu Dhabi's then Crown Prince Mohamed bin Zayed al-Nahyan to Saudi Arabia.
+The council was set-up on May 16, 2016, during the state-visit of Abu Dhabi's then Crown Prince Mohamed bin Zayed al-Nahyan to Saudi Arabia.
 The signing ceremony occurred in the presence of Mohamed bin Zayed and King Salman bin Abdulaziz in Jeddah's al-Salam Palace.
 In February 2017, a high-level conclave was held and more than 150 officials and experts attended to discuss the areas of mutual interest as well as to set a general framework for the council.
 A second follow-up meeting was held in Riyadh in April 2017.

-The council held its inaugural meeting on June 6, 2018 in Jeddah, Saudi Arabia and was chaired by Saudi Crown Prince Mohammed bin Salman and Abu Dhabi Crown Prince Mohamed bin Zayed.
+The council held its inaugural meeting on June 6, 2018, in Jeddah, Saudi Arabia and was chaired by Saudi Crown Prince Mohammed bin Salman and Abu Dhabi Crown Prince Mohamed bin Zayed.
 During the meeting, the council's organizational structure was unveiled, which consisted of a presidency, executive committee and several cabinet-level ministers representing key strategic departments in both the countries.
 Both leaders announced 44 joint projects by both the countries.

 The council held its second meeting in Riyadh, Saudi Arabia in April 2019 where the executive committee announced the launch of seven joint committees in 26 areas of cooperation.
-It's follow-up meeting was also held in Riyadh in October 2019.
+Its follow-up meeting was also held in Riyadh in October 2019.